oestrich/blog.oestrich.org/_posts/2015-05-28-elasticsearch-suggesters.md

 ---
 layout: post
+date: 2015-05-28 11:11
 categories:
 - elasticsearch
 - ruby
 - chewy
 title: Elasticsearch Suggesters with Chewy
+description: Tutorial for using elasticsearch autocompletion
 ---

 We recently started migrating a page with filtering over to [elasticsearch][elasticsearch].
 One of the filtering options allows you to search for someone's name, to make this a nicer experience we added autocompletion for that name.
 To help with this we used the [chewy][chewy] gem.